How Are Wrongful Death Settlements Paid in Washington?

 Beneficiaries’ Economic and Non-Economic Damages

-A deceased person’s beneficiaries may also file a lawsuit to recover their own past and future economic and non-economic damages.
+A deceased person’s beneficiaries may also file a lawsuit to recover wrongful death settlements for their own past and future economic and non-economic damages.
 Each beneficiary has a right to damages.
 Courts base a beneficiary’s damages on their relationship with the deceased.
 Damages may compensate the beneficiary for losses such as:

 • Financial support, money, goods, and services;